greenchris10/2048classicalAI/README.md

 Introduction

 I have always found the topic of Artificial Intelligence interesting, especially when it came to games.
-I would spend a lot of time during my undergrad watch videos of an AI being trained to play games like Mortal Kombat or Streetfighter.
+I would spend a lot of time during my undergrad watching videos of an AI being trained to play games like Mortal Kombat or Streetfighter.
 My senior year, I took my first course on AI which was where I was introduced to the minimax algorithm.
 I learned how it utilized recursion and backtracking to make decisions in problems relating to game theory.
 Although I understood what the algorithm was used for, I had little knowledge about how to implement it, or how it worked at a high level.
 I knew enough to fill out a minimax graph, but that was about it.

 This project was an opportunity for me to further my understanding of the minimax algorithm which I had covered in college.
 The best way to do that is to practice implementing it on a game with a reasonably sized search space.
 For this project, I decided to go with the game 2048.